manfredsteyer/angular-crud/README.md

     npm start
     ```

-9. Open <http://localhost:4200> and switch to the menu item `Hotel`.
+9. Open <http://localhost:4200> and switch to the menu item `Hotels`.
 You should now see your generated form.

     Please note, that you cannot save  records with Ids 1 to 5 b/c they are restricted for demos.